CompImg/compimg.github.io/index.md

 Medical Imaging generates a plethora of data, of which today only a fraction is used for clinical decision making.
 Within our Working Group, we aim to develop algorithms and strategies to make the wealth of information accessible to clinicians.
 To this end, we are developing tools for (un)supervised lesion detection / segmentation, classification and data integration.
 Together with our clinical partners @ TUM, our current focus is on two neurological model diseases: Multiple Sclerosis and Gliomas.
 To support dissemination and use of our results, we aim to make all tools developed by us available here.
 We are also actively contributing to important challenges ([BRATS](https://www.med.upenn.edu/sbia/brats2018.html)) and workshops ([BrainLes](http://www.brainlesion-workshop.org/)) in the field of medical image computing.

 ## News
+- Marie Metz receives a TUM-KKF scholarship to explore the clinical utility of tumor growth maps.
 - Our joint project "DIVA" (with [TUM-CAMP](http://campar.in.tum.de/WebHome), [Smart Reporting](https://www.smart-reporting.com/en/) and [ImFusion](https://www.imfusion.com/)), aiming to develop an explainable decision-support system for detecting and classifying vertebral fractures, is funded by the [KMU-innovativ](https://www.bmbf.de/bmbf/de/forschung/innovativer-mittelstand/kmu-innovativ/kmu-innovativ_node.html) programme of the BMBF.
 - Bjoern Menze is joining the [Department of Quantitative Biomedicine](https://www.dqbm.uzh.ch/en.html) of UZH to establish the new Chair of Biomedical Image Analysis and Machine Learning.
-- Tom Finck receives a TUM-KKF scholarship
+- Tom Finck receives a TUM-KKF scholarship.
-- Marie Metz wins a Trainee Research Award Neuroradiology @ RSNA 2019 for her work "Predicting Glioblastoma Recurrence from Preoperative MR Scans using Fractional Anisotropy Maps with Free Water Suppression"
+- Marie Metz wins a Trainee Research Award Neuroradiology @ RSNA 2019 for her work "Predicting Glioblastoma Recurrence from Preoperative MR Scans using Fractional Anisotropy Maps with Free Water Suppression".
-- Benedikt Wiestler is awarded the 2019 Kurt-Decker-Preis @ DGNR
+- Benedikt Wiestler is awarded the 2019 Kurt-Decker-Preis @ DGNR.
-- Our proposal "Predicting individual disease activity in Multiple Sclerosis: Making the informative wealth of white matter lesion imaging clinically accessible" is selected to be funded in the DFG Priority Programme *Radiomics*
+- Our proposal "Predicting individual disease activity in Multiple Sclerosis: Making the informative wealth of white matter lesion imaging clinically accessible" is selected to be funded in the DFG Priority Programme *Radiomics*.

 ## People
 ### Group Leaders